10 Fast-Growing Health-Related Careers to Consider

 Do you like helping people?
 Do you have the ability to keep track of details and follow-up?
 If so, patient navigator may be the job for you.
 A patient navigator works with patients to help them stay healthy, find the right health services, remember to show up for their appointments, and understand and follow their doctor’s instructions, while also helping them get access to health insurance, financial resources, and legal and other support.
 This can be a nice job for a new psychology, social science, or health sciences graduate.
 Learn more here and here.

 Were you a biology or chemistry major?
 Do you like being surrounded by smart people and contributing to science?
-Maybe you want to be on the team that develops the COVID-19 vaccine or a new medical treatment, or finds the cure for cancer?
+Maybe you want to be on the team that develops COVID-19 vaccines or a new medical treatment, or finds the cure for cancer?
 Lab technician jobs may be a great fit.
 Depending on the role, you may be analyzing tissue samples or blood—but in a nice, clean lab setting, in case you are squeamish.
 Average salaries are $53,120 and the job is growing much faster than average.
 Learn more here.

 Clinical Research Coordinator